Don’t let cabbage worms destroy your garden; learn how to get rid of cabbage worms before!

 Not all garden pests are bad; you want beneficial insects in your garden.
 All insects have enemies, so if you invite all the good ones to your garden, they’ll take care of the bad ones.

 I mentioned releasing Trichogramma wasps, but you also can release lady beetles, yellow jackets, spiders, and green lacewings.
-These are all natural enemies of cabbage worms.
+These are natural predators of cabbage worms.

 3. Use Floating Row Covers